janvi01/sql-editor/CONTRIBUTING.md

 - Reporting bugs: If you find a bug in our project, please report it by opening a new issue on GitHub.
 - Suggesting new features: If you have an idea for a new feature, please submit a new issue on GitHub.
 - Fixing bugs: If you want to work on any issue/bug, comment on the issue and make a pull request.
-- Improving documentation: If you find any errors or omissions in our documentation, please submit a pull request with your changes.
+- Improving documentation: If you find any errors or omissions in our documentation, please create an issue and submit a pull request with your changes.

 ## Table of Contents